 We all seem to jump at the chance to make a New Year’s Resolution.
 January marks the start of a new year, but as Anne Marie Chaker points out in her Wall Street Journal article “September is the Real New Year”, there is a lot change and newness to the start of fall.

 Our entire childhood is spent with fall marking a new school year, new grade, new teachers, and new friends.
-Even if we don’t have kids, that memory lingers and as summer winds down, we feel it’s time to refocus ourselves, recommit to things we often let slide in the summer.
+That memory lingers and as summer winds down, we feel it’s time to refocus ourselves, recommit to things we often let slide in the summer.

 We take vacations in the summer, we spend more time outside, get together with friends we haven’t seen, go to events that seem to celebrate every weekend of good weather.
 Then, when the weather starts to turn, so does our attention to our schedules, our routines, our personal growth.